backdrop-contrib/afterlight_tribute/README.md

 - The .info file is for the listing of files to incorporate into your theme.
 - The color folder is for the Color module UI.
 Probably not important to alter.
-- The CSS folder contains the style.css file you should use, which is the file that gets loaded on every page.
+- The CSS folder contains the your-custom.css file which is the CSS file that gets loaded on every page.
 It gets overriden by SASS if you use SASS.
 - The JS folder contains the scripts.js file you should use, which is the file that gets loaded on every page.
 - The images folder is for your images and icons.
 - The SASS folder is for your SASS CSS partials.